AyyyStew/AzureHoneyPotLab/README.md

 ### Techniques and Patterns

-Attackers frequently targeted common usernames like “administrator”, Test, and thec computers's hostname "honeypot".
-Most of the traffic appears to be brute force traffic.
+Attackers frequently targeted common usernames like "administrator," Test, and the computers' hostname: "honeypot."
+Most of the traffic appears to be brute-force traffic.

 ## Lessons Learned